SweetAdjPotato/Recommendation_with_IBM/README.md

 ## Installation <a name="installation"></a>

 1. Python versions 3.7
-1. Library and packages: numpy, pandas, matplotlib, seaborn
+1. Library and packages: numpy, pandas, matplotlib, seaborn, sklearn

 ## Project Motivation<a name="motivation"></a>